abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter08.md

 Reasons for creating an on-call market process:

-It would be best to have an easy way to change shifts for vacation or when people need a free day.
-People can change days, hours, or whole shifts as they need it.
+You should have an easy way to change shifts for vacation or when people need a day off.
+People can swap days, hours, or whole shifts as needed.

-Please make the change 1:1 so that someone doesn't change shifts for money or skip engineering work.
-We use a Slack channel dedicated to this, and you need tools where making this change is easy and safe to do.
+Keep swaps 1:1 so that no one exchanges shifts for money or to avoid engineering work.
+We use a dedicated Slack channel for this, and you need tooling that makes the swap easy and safe.

-We have automated checking for the next two weeks if people haven't overlapped with primary and secondary.
-That is useful, too, if you have mixed shifts or you have more rosters.
+We have automated checks for the next two weeks to ensure no one overlaps as both primary and secondary.
+This is especially useful if you have mixed shifts or multiple rosters.